amalaguti/BE_II_75280/JWT_README.md

 - CSRF protection enabled with sameSite cookies
 - Always use HTTPS in production (set secure: true)
 - Consider implementing token refresh mechanism for production use

+// Server sets secure cookie
+res.cookie('currentUser', token, { httpOnly: true });

+// Passport extracts token from cookies
+jwtFromRequest: (req) => {
+  return req.cookies.currentUser; // Server can read it }

+// This will NOT show the JWT token console.log(document.cookie); // JWT token is hidden!